AAAI5247/LeasNet/README.md

 # LeasNet
-The implementation of LeasNet based on MAgent and PP, which are provided in the branches.
+This is the implementation of LeasNet based on MAgent and PP.
+The two environments are provided in the branches respectively.
 Please ensure that all environments are installed correctly.